Skip to content

 Penal Consequences

 Beyond prison, the law has tightened ancillary penalties: mandatory supervised release after prison, disqualification from any profession involving contact with minors, and lifetime inclusion in the Central Sex Offender Registry.
-An effective criminal defense does not only seek acquittal, but also aims to minimize these "civil deaths" in the event of conviction.
+An effective criminal defence does not only seek acquittal, but also aims to minimise these "civil deaths" in the event of conviction.

 If you are facing a criminal matter, our team of specialist lawyers can help.
 Contact us for a case evaluation.